telerik/winforms-docs/controls/spreadsheet/features/context-menu.md

 **RadSpreadsheet** offers a separate menu for manipulating the sheet's tab.
 It is possible to insert, delete, rename or color a tab.

 >note As of **R3 2020 SP1** RadSpreadsheet allows hiding/unhiding a sheet.
-It utilizies the [Sheets Visibility](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-worksheets/sheets-visiblility)  functionality in RadSpreadProcessing.
+It utilizes the [Sheets Visibility](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-worksheets/sheets-visiblility)  functionality in RadSpreadProcessing.
 >
 * "**Hide**" - hides the selected sheet.
 If this is the last visible sheet, an alert is shown that it is not possible to hide it.
 * "**Unhide...**" - enabled if there is at least one hidden sheet.
 Shows a dialog when clicked.
 In the dialog the user can select, which sheets to unhide.